hadarser/ProvablyPowerfulGraphNetworks/README.md

 https://arxiv.org/abs/1905.11136

 ## Data
-Data should be downloaded using the following commands, and will be ready to use.
+Before running the code the data should be downloaded using the following commands:

 ```
 cd ProvablyPowerfulGraphNetworks